 New York: Many Cities in One

+Buying New York Real Estate is a challenge, and we help you with the most important information about where and how to buy here.
 New York City has 5 boroughs: Bronx, Brooklyn, Manhattan, Queens und Staten Island.
 Manhattan itself is an island divided into numerous neighborhoods, so-called Neighborhoods.
 The Bronx is located on the mainland, north of Manhattan, Queens and Brooklyn on the western tip of Long Island.
 While Staten island is an island separate from the others.
 The five boroughs are connected by numerous bridges, ferries and tunnels, so it’s possible to get almost everywhere by subway.
 Each has their own unique style, and is famous for different things.
+It’s no wonder more and more people are buying an apartment in New York or buying a house in New York.

 One example is the Bronx, New York’s northernmost district.
 There you will find for example Yankee Stadium, Bronx Zoo, Woodlawn Cemetery, Little Italy and the New York Botanical Garden.
 Today, in addition to apartment buildings and social housing, there are also residential districts of the middle class in the Bronx.
 Like no other district in New York, immigrants from Central and South America, Africa and Kosovo have shaped the cityscape.
 This is in contrast to Manhattan’s wall street and businessman lifestyle, or Brooklyn’s art and student scene.
 New York City offers many things for diverse groups of people, among others being strong investment opportunities.